-Shannon Baker is author of Stripped Bare, the first in the Kate Fox Mystery series (Tor/Forge, September 2016) and the upcoming Dark Signal, the second in the series (Tor/Forge, October 2017).
+Shannon Baker is author of Stripped Bare, the first in the Kate Fox Mystery series (Tor/Forge, September 2016) and Dark Signal, the second in the series (Tor/Forge, October 2017).
 Set in rural Nebraska cattle country, according to Suspense Magazine, Stripped Bare, “is a terrific, fast-moving story with a savvy main character at the helm.
 Kate Fox is a detective that has made her mark and will (hopefully) stick around for many more books to come.
 Now a resident of Tucson, Baker spent 20 years in the Nebraska Sandhills, where cattle outnumber people by more than 50:1.
 Shannon is proud to have been chosen Rocky Mountain Fiction Writers’ 2014 and 2017 Writer of the Year.
 She is a member of Mystery Writers of America, Sisters in Crime, Western Writers of America, International Thriller Writers, and Rocky Mountain Fiction Writers.

 Shannon Baker is the author of the Nora Abbott mystery series from Midnight Ink.
 A fast-paced mix of Hopi Indian mysticism, environmental issues, and murder.
 The first in the series, Tainted Mountain, is set in Flagstaff, AZ, where she lived for several years and worked for The Grand Canyon Trust, a hotbed of environmentalists who, usually, don’t resort to murder.
 It is a 2013 finalist in the New Mexico/Arizona Book Awards.